OctoPrint/plugins.octoprint.org/_plugins/geeks3d.md

 ## Usage
 ### Instance configuration
-After installation restart OctoPrint, and go to the Settings tab.
-You should see a new tab named 3D Geeks, go ahead and click that tab.
-You should be presented with a QR Code.
+After installation restart OctoPrint, and go to Settings.
+You should see a new section in plugins named 3D Geeks, go to that section and you should be presented with a QR Code.

 On your Android powered device open the 3D Geeks app, go to:
 ```